Kryten: 1990s

 In "Back to Reality" (1992), ink from a "despair squid" causes Lister, Rimmer, the Cat and Kryten to share a hallucination, with the hallucinations attacking things they each consider "quintessential to [their] self-esteem".
 In the hallucination, Kryten believes he is a half-human android traffic control officer called Jake Bullet, and while hallucinating, appears to kill a man (Lenny Von Dohlen), going against what Kryten believes is fundamental to him – "never to take a life".
 The four nearly commit suicide together, but a mood stabiliser saves them at the last second.

 According to backstory in "Psirens" (1993), Kryten's creator is Professor Mamet.
 According to a "Psiren" duplicate of Mamet (portrayed by Jenny Agutter), Kryten is coded not to harm Mamet, and to obey her every command.
 In the episode, Kryten explains that Red Dwarf was "stolen", with the crew now based inside Starbug chasing after Red Dwarf to recover it.

 In "Out of Time" (1993), Rimmer mentions that all trace of Red Dwarf has been lost.
 In the episode, a Starbug from fifteen years hence arrives, with Lister, Rimmer, Cat and Kryten's future selves intending to copy some components from the present Starbug's time drive so they can fix the fault in their own drive and continue their lives of opulence, socialising with notorious figures of history such as the Habsburgs, the Borgias, Louis XVI, Adolf Hitler and Hermann Göring.
 Lister tells the future crew to leave, and the future Starbug fires upon the present day one, apparently killing the crew and blowing Starbug up.

 In the following episode, "Tikka to Ride" (1997), Lister mentions in a video log that the future Starbug destroying the Starbug of the present meant the time drive they had used ceased to exist in both the present and the future, or in other words, killing the present crew of Starbug in the present also killed the crew in the future, making it impossible for the future crew from ever going back in time to kill themselves in the present.
 The Cat later mentions in the episode that time returned to the point before the time drive was discovered.
+When Starbug's supplies of curry and lager are destroyed, Lister replaces Kryten's main head with one of his spares and removes his guilt chip in a bid to use the time drive to restore them (after Kryten, Cat and Rimmer refused).
+The newly uninhibited Kryten showed no concern about using profanity, serving the crew unhealthy meals, the damaging repercussions of the crew's accidental prevention of John F. Kennedy's assassination, or serving human flesh for Lister and Cat to eat.